 Breast milk contains HIV in lower concentrations than blood or semen.

-A baby can contract HIV through breast milk, so the CDC recommend that people with HIV do not breastfeed, regardless of antiretroviral therapy or viral load.
+A baby can contract HIV through breast milk, so the

 HIV can also transmit to a baby through pregnancy or birth.
 However, this is becoming less common with recent developments in care.

-If a person with HIV is receiving effective antiretroviral therapy, and they give HIV medicine to the baby for 4–6 weeks after delivery, the risk of the baby contracting HIV can be less than 1%.
+If a person with HIV is receiving effective antiretroviral therapy, and they give HIV medicine to the baby for 4–6 weeks after delivery, the risk of the baby contracting HIV can be

 The most common ways people contract HIV in the United States are through sharing equipment when injecting drugs and having anal or vaginal sex without barrier contraceptives.
 Anal sex poses a higher risk than vaginal sex, as there is a greater chance of tissue damage.